RednibCoding/tinlang/README.md

 ### Custom Variables

 Custom variables can be defined and added to the VM using the `AddVariable` method.
-Variables can be of any type.
+Variables can be of type `string`, `int` or `float64`.

 Example: